justinhilario/my-portfolio/content/projects/ynpapi.md

 techs: ['Ruby on Rails', 'RSpec', 'Ruby']
 ---

 * Backend API built with Ruby on Rails and Full CRUD functionality.
-Allows the user to track sightings of common wildlife in Yosemite National Park.
-Made with a focus on Test-Driven Development and includes tests for each RESTful route written with RSPEC.
+Allows the user to track wildlife sightings in Yosemite NP.
+Built with a focus on Test-Driven Development and includes RSpec tests for each RESTful route.
 * The image was taken by myself during a snowstorm in Yosemite Valley.